strategicdata/pmhc-mds-spec/doc/user-guide/organisations.rst

 Adding an Organisation
 ^^^^^^^^^^^^^^^^^^^^^^

-You can add an organisation through the organisation tab by following these steps:
+If you have the 'Organisation Management' role you can add provider organisations through the organisation tab by following these steps:

 1. Navigate to the Organisations tab.